-The Authority staff identified Alternative 4 as the Preferred Alternative in June 2019, based upon the analysis contained in the Draft EIR/EIS, the evaluation in this chapter, and the input received from the public; local, state, and federal agencies; businesses; tribes; and community organizations.
-Alternative 4 includes the San Jose Diridon Station, a station in downtown Gilroy, along with the South Gilroy MOWF.
+The Authority staff identified Alternative 4 as the Preferred Alternative in June 2019, based upon the analysis contained in this Draft EIR/EIS, the evaluation in this chapter, and the input received from the public; local, state, and federal agencies; businesses; tribes; and community organizations.
+Alternative 4 includes the San Jose Diridon Station, a station in downtown Gilroy, along with the South Gilrov MOWF.
 Subsequent public outreach meetings were held in July and August 2019 to solicit input on the Preferred Alternative.
 HSR staff presented a report to the Authority Board of Directors at its September 17, 2019, meeting that summarized information on the project alternatives and public, agency, and other stakeholder input.
 The Board of Directors considered the staff report and input from public testimony at the September 17, 2019 meeting and concurred with the identification of Alternative 4 as the Preferred Alternative for the San Jose to Central Valley Wye Project Extent.
 As part of ongoing design optimization, Authority staff identified design variants for Diridon (applicable to Alternative 4 only) and the tunnels (applicable to all alternatives) to optimize speeds.
+The Authority will consider whether to formally adopt Alternative 4 (with or without the Diridon and tunnel design variants) or another project alternative (with or without the tunnel design variants) as the selected alternative for the project after the release of this Draft EIR/EIS, consideration of comments on this Draft EIR/EIS, and preparation and certification of the Final EIR/EIS.